 9. The life history of D. eleginoides is characterised by slow growth, low fecundity and late maturity.
 In Division 58.5.2, fish up to 175 cm long and older than 50 years of age have been found (Welsford et al., 2011; WG-FSA-15/55).
+Fifty percent of fish are estimated to be mature at around 14 years of age (WG-FSA-17/P04).
 Dissostichus eleginoides are widespread across the entire Kerguelen Plateau and are known to move long distances across the plateau associated with the different stages of the life cycle.
 On maturation they migrate to spawning locations, with tagging studies showing occasional migrations of more than 2 500 km to the deeper slopes around 1 400-1 800 m depth (Welsford et al., 2011).

-10. Dissostichus eleginoides of Heard Island and McDonald Islands as well as Kerguelen, Crozet and Marion/Prince Edward Islands appear to be genetically homogenous (Appleyard et al., 2004) and distinctly different from those at more distant locations such as South Georgia and Macquarie Island (Appleyard et al., 2002).
-This genetic homogeneity, combined with results from tagging data which show movement of some fish from Heard Island to Kerguelen and Crozet Islands (Williams et al., 2002; WG-FSA-07/48 Rev. 1; Welsford et al., 2011), suggests that a metapopulation of D. eleginoides exists in the Indian Ocean sector.
+10. Dissostichus eleginoides at Heard Island and McDonald Islands as well as Kerguelen and Crozet Islands appear to have a high level of genetic homogeneity and are distinctly different from those at more distant locations such as South Georgia and Macquarie Island (Toomey et al., 2016).
+This genetic homogeneity, combined with results from tagging data which show movement of some fish from Heard Island to Kerguelen and Crozet Islands (Williams et al., 2002; WG-FSA-07/48 Rev. 1; Welsford et al., 2011), suggests that some level of stock linkages of D. eleginoides exists in the Indian Ocean sector.